iamyufan/iamyufan.GitHub.io/docs/Innovate/GAN.md

 Mathematically, discriminative model tries to learn the conditional probability distribution of p(Y |X) where Y denotes the labels and X denotes the predictor.
 But generative model tries to learn the joint probability of p(X, Y ) with the help of Bayes Theorem.
 For the unsupervised learning tasks where there’s no labels Y , it directly learns the probability distribution of p(X).

 Before the GAN, there was already a family of generative models including ``Fully Visible Belief Network'' \cite{frey_hinton_dayan_1995}, ``Boltzmann Machines'' \cite{hinton2007boltzmann}, and ``Variational Autoencoders'' \cite{kingma_welling_2013}.
-What motivated the author to innovate the GAN was that these models usually involved the Markov Chain which has a higher computational cost and does not perform well in high dimensional spaces \cite{goodfellow2016nips}.
+What motivated the author to Innovate the GAN was that these models usually involved the Markov Chain which has a higher computational cost and does not perform well in high dimensional spaces \cite{goodfellow2016nips}.
 The GAN shows its efficiency via the adversarial approach as described below.

 ### 1.3 Adversarial Approach